davidlougheed/strkit/README.md

 ## Installation

-STRkit can be installed from PyPI via `pip` with the following command:
+STRkit requires Python 3.9+ and can be installed from PyPI via `pip` with the following command:

 ```bash
 python -m pip install strkit